 The program process has eight core elements that are continuous throughout;

 GO Neighborhoods began in 2009 in two Houston neighborhoods—Northside and Independence Heights.
 In December 2012, the OST/South Union community joined the partnership.
-There are also six “pipeline” GO Neighborhoods that LISC works with, with the goal of bringing on additional partner communities as we grow our capacity—Alief, Denver Harbor, Magnolia Park, Sunnyside, Gulfton and Greater Third Ward.
+There are also six additional GO Neighborhoods that LISC works with—Alief, Denver Harbor, Magnolia Park, Sunnyside, Gulfton and Greater Third Ward.
+LISC plans to add two to three additional neighborhoods in 2017.

 Stay informed on all news from our community